-The bourbon industry uses expensive charred-oak barrels only once for bourbon, and, for crafter brewers, these wooden vessels are perfectly suited to creating hugely flavorful aged beers.
+The bourbon industry uses expensive charred-oak barrels only once for bourbon, and, for craft brewers, these wooden vessels are perfectly suited to creating hugely flavorful aged beers.

 The barrel is one of the barbarians’ finest gifts to humanity.
 The invention of the barrel is variously attributed to Bronze Age Celts, Vikings, or similar hairy, fur-cloaked tribes.
 It is a testament to the cleverness of these forest folks that, save for the introduction of metal hoops a couple of centuries ago, the barrel continues in its original form and purpose even today.
 They are now only rarely used for beer, having been replaced by the metal keg after World War II, but wooden barrels are indispensable for all aged spirits and a good portion of all wines.
 While stainless steel suits the squeaky-clean nature of international lager perfectly, if you love the funky depths of a truly handmade beer, wood can offer that extra dimension.